davidaellis/UsageLoggerPublished/README.md

 Sample data and supplementary R-code for analysis are available in the folder 'Data' above.
 Note: the password to decrypt raw unprocessed data is L8l%Y%!b-4hW

 Decrypt data [here](https://usage-logger-decrypt.netlify.com/ )

-See how the app works in our [YouTube video](https://www.youtube.com/watch?v=VET3PkaNayo&feature=youtu.be)

 Customise how the app works [here](https://usage-logger-custom.netlify.com/ )